anskarl/LoMRF/README.md

 #### Features overview:

-1. Parallel grounding algorithm based on [Akka actors library](http://akka.io/).
-2. Marginal (MC-SAT) and MAP (MaxWalkSAT and LP-relaxed Integer Linear Programming) inference.
-3. Experimental support for batch and on-line max-margin weight learning (lomrf-wlearn).
-4. MLN knowledge base compilation (mlnc):
+1. MLN knowledge base compilation (mlnc):
   * Predicate completion.
   * Knowledge base simplification.
   * Clausal form transformation.
   * Replacement of functions with utility predicates and vice versa.
   * Reads and produces Alchemy compatible MLN files.
+2. Support for marginal (MC-SAT) and MAP (via MaxWalkSAT and LP-relaxed Integer Linear Programming) inference.
+3. Parallel grounding algorithm based on [Akka actors library](http://akka.io/).
-5. Can export ground MRF in various formats (mrfwriter).
+4. Can export ground MRF in various formats (mrfwriter).

-6. Can compare MLN theories (mlndiff).
+What is missing?
+Many features, but most important weight learning algorithms.

 ## Instrunctions to build LoMRF from source

-In order to build LoMRF from source, you need to have Java SE Development Kit 8 (e.g., OpenJDK) and [sbt](http://www.scala-sbt.org/) (v0.13.x) installed in your system.
+In order to build LoMRF from source, you need to have Java 7 and [sbt](http://www.scala-sbt.org/) installed in your system.
 Furthermore, LoMRF build depends on the [auxlib](https://github.com/anskarl/auxlib) (v0.1-SNAPSHOT), as well as to [Optimus](https://github.com/vagm/Optimus), [lp_solve](http://lpsolve.sourceforge.net), [Gurobi](http://www.gurobi.com/) and [oJalgo](http://www.ojalgo.org/).

 Step 1.
 To clone and publish locally the auxlib project, type the following commands: